Interview Query

 7. What is the difference between a series and a dataframe in Pandas?

-Series only support a single list with index, whereas a dataframe supports one or more series.
+Series only supports a single list with an index, whereas a data frame supports one or more series.
 In other words:

 • Series is a one-dimensional array that supports any datatype (including integers, strings, floats, etc.).
 In a series, the axis labels are the index.

 • A dataframe is a two-dimensional data structure with columns that can support different data types.
-It is similar to a SQL table or a dictionary of series objects.
+It is similar to an SQL table or a dictionary of a series of objects.

 8. How would you find duplicate values in a dataset for a variable in Python?